jethrocarr/pupistry/README.md

      - "nodes/%{::hostname}"
      - common

-Then in Pupistry, the following configuration should be used for the agent (or subsitute `/etc/puppet/` for wherever your platform has `%{::settings::confdir}` set to).

-      agent:
-        puppetcode: /etc/puppet/environments
+Pupistry will override the default `%{::settings::confdir}` value with wherever the Pupistry agent has been configured to write to (by default this will be the Puppet-4 style `/etc/puppetlabs/code/environments` path) so this Hiera config should work fine for any Pupistry deployed setups.

+If you're using a hybrid of Pupistry and masterful Puppet, you may need to adjust the `datadir` parameter in Hiera to a fixed path and the `puppetcode` parameter in Pupistry to be the exact same value, since `%{::settings::confdir}` will differ between Pupistry and masterful Puppet.

-Pupistry will default to applying the "master" branch if one is not listed, if you are doing branch-based environments, you can specifiy when bootstrapping and override on a per-execution basis.
+Pupistry will default to applying the "master" branch if one is not listed, if you are doing branch-based environments, you can specifiy when bootstrapping and override on a per-execution basis with `--environment`.

 You'll notice pretty quickly if something is broken when doing `pupistry apply`